Next Generation Healthcare Solutions Based on Blockchain Technology and AI – Part 1

 - Medical Research

-The medical researchers get to study data from the worldwide medicine and patients.
+Medical researchers get to study data from worldwide medicine and patients.
 It makes data sharing easy following all safety and privacy standards so that medical researchers can work on medicine and health reports.
 It is helpful for rare illness or drug side effects that affect small numbers of people.
 Blockchain technology allows better data dissemination which provides better diagnosis, care, and research.